No booking fees on the app

 Leeds to Edinburgh train travel guide

-Travelling by train from Leeds to Edinburgh is efficient and offers a scenic and comfortable experience.
-With frequent departures from Leeds, you can reach Edinburgh in just 2h 54m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Leeds to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leeds, you can get to Edinburgh in just 2h 47m, making it an ideal and convenient choice for travelling between them.

 Planning and booking